mes3198/vr-project/README.md

 ### Interaction Techniques
-**Menu for pandemics** The VR user has the opportunity to change up the scene on the table.
-Any object on the table can be moved closer or farther from Person A (the sneezer.)
-This can add further impact as the viewer will see respiratory droplets land on mugs, handles and other objects that are often touched by others, and see how easily infected droplets can spread the virus.
+**Menu for pandemics** The VR user has the opportunity to utilize a menu inside the app.
+This menu gives the user control over which pandemic data set they can view, which will range from coronavirus, Spanish flu, ebola, MERS, SARS etc. Each of these data sets will include a category for the infected, recovered and death rates from the selected pandemic (along the x axis), how many people fell into the aforementioned three categories (y axis) over a range of months (z axis.)

-**Menu for type of data visualization** The user will have 4 options: what is the respiratory droplet trajectory from a sneeze or cough?
-What is the trajectory when Person A has a mask on?
-How much contamination is caused then?
-The user will have the opportunity to play with these different settings to enhance the understanging of how important wearing a mask is.
+**Menu for type of data visualization** The user will have the option to see the data their chart of choice, such as bar graph, line graph, etc. The user will be able to go back and forth between these option at will to gain more clarity about the numbers.

-**See different angles through phone**Once an option is selected, the VR user will have the option to speed up or slow down how long it takes for droplets to settle.
-(Some are larger and will fall more quickly, others are smaller and will take more time to fall.)
-Instead of waiting several minutes for all droplets to fall to see the final result, the user can skip to the end to see what the final scene looks like.
-The user will also have the option to reset the simulation and try a different option.

-**Germany overview of pandemic (future scope)**
+**See different angles through phone** The user will be able to move closer (or zoom in and out) of the data visualization, as well as view the model at different angles.

 ### Outline of Planned Implementation
 **Personas, User Research, Storyboards**